Roasting a boneless leg of lamb is simple, easy and quick to prepare. Lamb needs fresh herbs, a mixture of dry spices and a good vinegar.

 - 1 large sprig of fresh rosemary leaves finely chopped

 - Take the boneless leg of lamb out of the refrigerator an hour before cooking so it comes at room temperature before marination.
 Clean the meat the way you would normally do.
-In a bowl add oil, vinegar, black pepper, minced garlic, Gemma’s Pineapple Gourmet Hot Sauce, paprika, cumin and rosemary.
+In a bowl add oil, vinegar, black pepper, minced garlic, Hot and Spicy Pineapple Sauce, paprika, cumin, and rosemary.
 Mix well to form a paste.

 - Rub the meat inside and out with the paste and place on a pan fitted with a rack.
 Alternatively, place a couple of carrots and celery stalk in the pan to support the meat.